will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

   <figcaption>Figure 3.
 Two phase commit protocol interaction graph from <a href="#2pc-interaction-graph">Figure 2</a> with partitioned components shown.</figcaption>
 </figure>

 For example, we can note that the only outgoing dataflow from the $$RM$$ set of actions is via the $$msgsPrepared$$ variable, which is read via $$TMRcvPrepare$$.
 The only incoming dataflow to the resource manager sub-component is via the $$msgsAbort$$ and $$msgsCommit$$ variables, which are written to by the transaction manager.

 This matches our intuitive notions of the protocol whereby the resource manager and transaction manager behave as logically separate processes, and only interact via the relevant message channels ($$msgsAbort$$, $$msgsCommit$$, and $$msgsPrepared$$).

 ## Compositional Verification

 The decomposition concepts above provide a way to view a protocol in terms of how its fine-grained atomic sub-components interact.
-We can, in some cases, utilize this structure for a kind of compositional verification for interaction graph structures that are amenable.
+We can, in some cases, utilize this structure for a kind of compositional verification when a protocol's interaction graph is amenable.

 ### Simple Consensus Protocol

-If we consider, for example, the interaction graph of the simple consensus protocol from above, its simple interaction graph (<a href="#consensus-interaction-graph">Figure 1</a>) makes it directly amenable to a very simple form of accelerated compositional verification.
-If we want to verify the core safety property of this protocol, $$NoConflictingValues$$, which states that no two nodes decide on different values, we can check this with TLC using a model with 3 nodes, $$Node=\{n1,n2,n3\}$$ in a few seconds, generating a reachable state space with 110,464 states.
+For example, we can consider the interaction graph of the simple consensus protocol from above.
+Its mostly acyclic interaction graph (<a href="#consensus-interaction-graph">Figure 1</a>) makes it directly amenable to a simple form of efficient, compositional verification.
+If we want to verify the core safety property of this protocol, $$NoConflictingValues$$, which states that no two nodes decide on distinct values, we can check this with the TLC model checker in a few seconds, using a model with 3 nodes, $$Node=\{n1,n2,n3\}$$ and generating a reachable state space with 110,464 states.

-From the interaction graph, it is easy to see that the actions $$\{SendRequestVote, SendVote\}$$, operate independently from the rest of the protocol, interacting only via writes to the $$vote\_msg$$ variable.
+From the protocol's interaction graph, however, it is easy to see that the actions $$\{SendRequestVote, SendVote\}$$, operate independently from the rest of the protocol, interacting only via writes to the $$vote\_msg$$ variable.
 So, one approach to verifying this protocol is to start by verifying the $$\{SendRequestVote, SendVote\}$$ actions independently of the rest of the protocol, and then verify the rest of the protocol against this behavior.
 More specifically, the overall protocol only depends on the observable behavior of this $$\{SendRequestVote, SendVote\}$$ sub-component with respect to the $$vote\_msg$$ variable.

 For example, if we model check the protocol with the pruned transition relation of

 $$
 \begin{align*}
-Next_A &\triangleq \\
+&Next_A \triangleq \\
-&\vee SendRequestVote\\
+& \quad \vee SendRequestVote\\
-&\vee SendVote \\
+& \quad \vee SendVote \\
 \end{align*}
 $$

-we find 16,128 distinct reachable states, a ~7x reduction from the full state space.
+we generate 16,128 distinct reachable states, a ~7x reduction from the full state space.
 Now, since the only "interaction variable" between this $$Next_A$$ sub-protocol and the rest of the protocol is the $$vote\_msg$$ variable, we could project the state space of $$Next_A$$ to the $$vote\_msg$$ variable, and verify the rest of the protocol against this projected state space.

-With an explicit state model checker, one way to do this would be to directly compute this projection and just use the projected state graph as the "assume" model to verify the remainder of the protocol against.
-Alternatively, we can come up with an *abstraction* of the $$Next_A$$ protocol that reflects this abstract behavior adequately i.e. it reflects the projected behavior of the $$vote\_msg$$ variable correctly.
+With an explicit state model checker, we could directly compute this projection by generating and projecting the full state graph, and using this projected state graph as the "environment" under which to verify the rest of the protocol.
+Alternatively, we can come up with an *abstraction* of the $$Next_A$$ protocol that reflects the external behavior of the interaction variable $$vote\_msg$$ adequately.

-For example, consider the following abstract model that effectivelymerges the $$SendRequestVote$$ and $$SendVote$$ actions into a single atomic action:
+For example, consider the following abstract model that logically merges the $$SendRequestVote$$ and $$SendVote$$ actions into a single atomic action:

 $$
 \begin{align*}